SinanAltintug/DSA210-Netflix-Project/README.md

 # DSA 210 Term Project: Analyzing Factors Influencing IMDb, Rotten Tomatoes and MetaCritic Ratings of Netflix Content

 ## Project Overview
-The aim of this project is to analyze and compare the impact of various factors on the IMDb and Rotten Tomatoes scores of Netflix films and TV shows.
-By manually curating a dataset of approximately 200 titles, we will investigate how aspects such as language, content genre, content type, trailer popularity, watch time, budget, and production year (etc.) influence audience and critic ratings.
+The aim of this project is to analyze and compare the impact of various factors on the IMDb, Rotten Tomatoes and MetaCritic scores of Netflix films and TV shows.
+By using 3 large datasets in order to achieve various features (such as budget, unique scores and gross), we will investigate how aspects such as language, content genre, content type, director, watch time, budget, and production year (etc.) influence audience and critic ratings.

 ## Motivation
 - **Personal Interest**
   Understanding the factors that contribute to a movie’s or TV show’s success is a fascinating topic in media analytics.
 Streaming platforms like Netflix provide a massive selection of content, and exploring which attributes correlate with higher audience engagement and ratings aligns with my interest in data-driven decision-making.
 - **Application**
   This project bridges media analytics and data science.
-By integrating data from multiple sources, we aim to uncover key predictors of high IMDb and Rotten Tomatoes scores, providing valuable insights for both content creators and streaming platforms.
+By integrating data from multiple sources, we aim to uncover key predictors of high IMDb, Rotten Tomatoes and Metacritic scores, providing valuable insights for both content creators and streaming platforms.

 ## Data Source
 The dataset for this project will be manually compiled by selecting around 200 Netflix films and TV shows based on a diverse range of characteristics.
 Additional data will be incorporated from external sources such as: